MelMcGee/sql-in-7/README.md

 If you need to download SSMS or SQL Server, please see https://msdn.microsoft.com/en-us/library/hh213248.aspx and follow the instructions from there.

 If you need to download MySQL, see http://dev.mysql.com/downloads/.
+Install MySQL and MySQL workbench.

 I haven't fully tested this, but if you'd like to try online sql, check out http://sqlfiddle.com/.